zenstruck/console-extra/README.md

 public function __invoke(IO $io, InputInterface $input, OutputInterface $output)
 ```

-No return type (or `void`) implies `0` status code.
+No return type (or `void`) implies a `0` status code.
 You can return an integer if you want to change this:

 ```php
 public function __invoke(IO $io): int